We all remember "that" girl or "that" boy.

 Picture it, take your hand and do the "Vulcan Salute" from Star Trek (Google it to get full effect).
 That's what her eyelashes looked like.
 I said, "You need help Sista."
 I always tell the kids, you don't want to be "THAT" kid.
 You know the one with the thick blue glasses and Ducks Ass.

 She said, "MOM!!!!!You never showed me how to do it."
 I didn't because I never wanted her wearing mascara.
 All you moms with older kids tell me it's a phase.
-I am so sick of these God Damn Phases!
+I am so sick of these "Phases"!
 Can't we have a phase like this:

 "Keep your room clean, towels off the floor, pantyliners off your panties, eat your veggies without bitching, help your mama without her screaming so loud her head spins, study on your own, never say MOM!
 You are sooooo annoying, go to bed the first time I ask, wake up the first time I call you, stop eye-rolling at everything I say phase."